5 Food and Beverage Facilities That Use Air Compressors

 - Using pressure to move water through a treatment system

 As you can imagine, the type of air compressor suitable for these applications is an oil-free compressor, since this type doesn’t run the risk of contaminating drinking water with oil.
+Many commercial facilities make use of a commercial water softener in order to treat hard water by removing it of calcium and magnesium ions.

 3. Farming Operations